Prunus avium: Mazzard

+Distribution and habitat

+Prunus avium is native to Europe, Anatolia, Maghreb, and Western Asia, from the British Isles south to Morocco and Tunisia, north to the Trondheimsfjord region in Norway and east to the Caucasus and northern Iran, with a small isolated population in the western Himalaya.
+The species is widely cultivated in other regions and has become naturalized in North America, New Zealand and Australia.

 Ecology

-The fruit are readily eaten by numerous kinds of birds and mammals, which digest the fruit flesh and disperse the seeds in their droppings.
+The fruit are readily eaten by multiple kinds of birds and mammals, which digest the fruit flesh and disperse the seeds in their droppings.
 Some rodents, and a few birds (notably the hawfinch), also crack open the stones to eat the kernel inside.

 The leaves provide food for some animals, including Lepidoptera such as the case-bearer moth Coleophora anatipennella.

 The tree exudes a gum from wounds in the bark, by which it seals the wounds to exclude insects and fungal infections.

 Prunus avium is thought to be one of the parent species of Prunus cerasus (sour cherry), by way of ancient crosses between it and Prunus fruticosa (dwarf cherry) in the areas where the two species overlap.
 All three species can breed with one another.

 Prunus cerasus is now a species in its own right, having developed beyond a hybrid and stabilised.

 Cultivation

 It is often cultivated as a flowering tree.
 Because of the size of the tree, it is often used in parkland, and less often as a street or garden tree.
 The double-flowered form, 'Plena', is commonly found, rather than the wild single-flowered forms.
 In the UK, P. avium 'Plena' has gained the Royal Horticultural Society's Award of Garden Merit.

 Two interspecific hybrids, P. × schmittii (P. avium × P. canescens) and P. × fontenesiana (P. avium × P. mahaleb) are also grown as ornamental trees.